Frequently Asked Questions

 What sort of support does Goucher provide to international students on campus?

 Admissions works with international students during the college search and application process.
 They can answer any questions you may have about the application process or what it means to be an international student at Goucher.
 They can also assist you with non-immigrant visa paperwork, such as the I-20.
 You can email us at email@example.com.
 Once you enroll, you will have access to International Student Adviser Karen Sykes.
 Karen hosts an international student orientation that will help you transition to college.
-She also will help with any documentation or regulatory matters that may occur during your time at Goucher.

 What cultural and affinity-based student organizations are available on campus?